kmransom56/autogen/python/packages/autogen-core/docs/src/index.md

 For Beginners
 ^^^
-A High-level API include preset agents and teams for building multi-agent systems.
+A High-level API that includes preset agents and teams for building multi-agent systems.

 +++